raacampbell/two-photon-toolbox/README.md

 * The fact that this code is not available on the web is deliberate. *Do not pass it on to third parties without permission.* If a third party would like this Toolbox, please ask them to contact me.

+** Warning **

+The codebase is fairly large and there are a great many functions.
+Whilst the HTML help is relatively up to date, it's not 100% current.
+You *will* find stuff in the HTML docs, usually minor synatix issues, that is not current.
+If you run into errors when trying out examples from the HTML help, you should look at the help for the function in question.
+It might be that the input arguments have changed.
+As a related point, it's worth spending some time browsing the functions by directory and seeing what they do.
+There's a lot of stuff included here and there's no point re-inventing the wheel.

 *Last updated: 03/06/2014*